awslabs/data-solutions-framework-on-aws/website/docs/constructs/cookbook/construct-design.md

   * Do not use S3 URI in the form of `s3://MYBUCKET/MYPREFIX`.
 Instead, use an `IBucket` type and a prefix in `string` type.

 * Extend the `TrackedConstruct` instead of the base CDK `Construct` to measure the number of deployments.
 See the [dedicated documentation](./tracked-construct.md).

+* Tag all resources that are created by the construct and support tagging.
+Extending the [`TrackedConstruct`](https://github.com/awslabs/data-solutions-framework-on-aws/blob/main/framework/src/utils/lib/tracked-construct.ts) will automatically add a tag to all AWS resources that are created by CDK.
+Some constructs will create resources outside of CDK like the [`SparkEmrServerlessJob`](https://github.com/awslabs/data-solutions-framework-on-aws/blob/main/framework/src/processing/lib/spark-job/spark-job-emr-serverless.ts) that triggers EMR Serverless jobs from a Step Function.
+For this kind of situation, use the resource parameters to tag it with `DSF_OWNED_TAG: true` like in this [example](https://github.com/awslabs/data-solutions-framework-on-aws/blob/main/framework/src/processing/lib/spark-job/spark-job-emr-serverless.ts#L78).

 ## Coding style